 Elm Tree Treatment

-For trees affected by elm leaf beetle, it is important to employ appropriate treatments at the correct time to achieve long-term protection for your elm tree and avoid major leaf damage and serious overall decline.
+For trees affected by elm leaf beetle, including the Golden Elm and the Weeping Elm, it is important to employ appropriate treatments at the correct time to achieve long-term protection for your elm tree and avoid major leaf damage and serious overall decline.

 About the Elm Leaf Beetle